geode-sdk/docs/mods/dependencies.md

 }
 ```

 Dependencies have two required properties: the ID of the dependency and the version depended on.
-Additionally, the dependency may be specified as optional using `"required": false`.
+Additionally, the dependency may have an [importance](#importance), which specifies if the dependency is required or not.

 The `version` field of a dependency may be written as `>=version`, `=version`, or `<=version`.
 The comparisons work as expected, with the addition that if the major versions are different, the comparison is always false.
 This means that if you depend on version `>=1.2.5` of a mod, version `v1.8.0` will be considered acceptable but `v2.0.0` will not.
 For this reason, [if you make a mod that is depended upon, you should follow strict semver](https://semver.org).